airpptx/airpptx.github.io/docs/getstarted.md

 ### npm package manager

-Angular, the Angular CLI, and Angular apps depend on features and functionality provided by libraries that are available as [npm packages](https://docs.npmjs.com/getting-started/what-is-npm).
+Airppt CLI depends on features and functionality provided by libraries that are available as [npm packages](https://docs.npmjs.com/getting-started/what-is-npm).
 To download and install npm packages, you must have an npm package manager.

 This Quick Start uses the [npm client](https://docs.npmjs.com/cli/install) command line interface, which is installed with `Node.js` by default.